 0.5.1 What is “Content”?

-For the purposes of this and other FIBO specifications, “Content” is defined in Section 4 of this document as "Subject matter or meta-content", while Subject matter" is defined as "Information about things in the universe of discourse; the essential facts, data, or ideas that constitute the basis of spoken, written, or artistic expression or representation; often : the substance as distinguished from the form especially of an artistic or literary production."
+For the purposes of this and other FIBO specifications, “Content” is defined in Section 4 of this document as "Subject matter or meta-content", while “Subject matter" is defined as "Information about things in the universe of discourse; the essential facts, data, or ideas that constitute the basis of spoken, written, or artistic expression or representation; often : the substance as distinguished from the form especially of an artistic or literary production."

 All content in the FIBO specifications is subject matter in the form of ontologies, that is models in which the model content has as its referent some feature of the business world or problem domain.
 This is described in further detail in the Conformance section of this specification, under “Model Conformance”.

-0.5.2 Content Change Management

-These specifications may be updated on a more regular basis than would be expected for specifications of modeling languages.
-Whereas a modeling language must remain stable so that people may create content using that language, a content specification of necessity contains material that is itself about some subject matter (in the case of an ontology, about some real world problem domain), and this content is likely to be subject to change on a continuous basis.
-Formal processes for changes in content are well established in the software engineering community, and are at least as rigorous as those for modeling languages changes, but of necessity operate on a faster time scale.

-In the case of the FIBO specifications, it is expected that updates to content will need to be made on a regular basis either every three months or every six months, following publication of the initial versions of these specifications.
-This is to account for the rapidity of change in the subject matter which is modeled in these specifications: new instruments are invented by financial firms, new regulatory requirements are laid down by lawmakers, new risks identified in the marketplace and so on, and these must be reflected in the appropriate FIBO specifications as soon as this can be done in a controlled basis and in line with the rigorous processes set out by the OMG.

 0.6 Methodological Aspects

 0.6.1 Current Status